 Paint an accent wall

 Painting is the low-commitment, low-cost home improvement project.
-Sure, it takes time, thought and effort to do, but not as much as other projects like having some windows replaced, or renovating a kitchen.
+Sure, it takes time, thought and effort to do, but not as much as other projects like , or renovating a kitchen.
 These usually cost thousands, whereas painting a room or a wall could cost under a hundred pounds, depending on which paint you choose.

 If you just paint an accent wall, for instance behind the bed in your bedroom, or the back of your bathroom.
 This can often really change the look and feel of a space for the better, which is fantastic news for such a relatively low-risk job.
 It’s popular to paint accent walls in grey or jewel tones, but think about what colour would make you happy and go from there.